tencentyun/qcloud-documents/product/计算与网络/无服务器云函数/新手入门/示例一：创建Hello World函数/步骤二：调用 Hello World 函数_en.md

  - The execution time, memory and other information of the function will appear in running information
  - Logs generated during the execution of function will appear in the log, including print statement in user code, trace stack for function execution failure, and so on, and will be written in the log module.

-4) You can run the code a couple of times, and click "Log" tab to check the log information of each run.
+4) You can run the code a couple of times, and click **Logs** tab to check the log information of each run.